Department for Transport road maintenance ratings across 153 UK councils

 South East0% prevention spend in 2020-21

-View reportBrighton & Hove
+View reportBrighton and Hove

 South EastSurvey scandal & £96m backlog